A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 "The best evidence for the safety and resilience of nuclear power plants can be found at Fukushima.
 Not at Fukushima Dai-ichi, the power station where the meltdowns and explosions took place, but at Fukushima Dai-ni, the plant next door.
 You’ve never heard of it?
 There’s a good reason for that.
 It was run by the same slovenly company.
 It was hit by the same earthquake and the same tsunami.
 But it survived.
 Like every other nuclear plant struck by the wave, it went into automatic cold shutdown.
 With the exception of a nuclear missile attack, it withstood the sternest of all possible tests.
 What we see here is the difference between 1970s and 1980s safety features.
 The first Dai-ichi reactor was licensed in 1971.
 The first Dai-ni reactor was licensed in 1982."
 (Monbiot

-Obviously, we don't want to build any more 1970's-era power plants.
+Obviously, we don't want to build any more 1970's-era nuclear plants.
 In fact, we should replace those that we have with newer models...after we replace coal.
 Coal emissions kill approximately 24,000 Americans each year, and adds an estimated $169 billion/year to U.S. healthcare costs (Blees 100).
 Nuclear power has never killed anyone in America.
 Even in the event of a horrible accident, it's unlikely to kill as many as coal kills every year, as part of its normal operation.

 "Colorado, where much of the uranium is obtained, is a geologically active region, full of faults and fissures and mountains rising out of the prairie, and its surface rock contains about a billion tons of uranium.
 The radioactivity in this uranium is 20 times greater than the legal limit for Yucca Mountain, and it will take more than 13 billion years--not just a few hundred--for the radioactivity to drop by a factor of 10.
 Yet water that runs through, around, and over this radioactive rock is the source of the Colorado River, which is used for drinking water in much of the West, including Los Angeles and San Diego.
 And unlike the glass pellets that store the waste in Yucca Mountain, most of the uranium in the Colorado ground is water-soluble.